 “O Allah, to You I prostrate, in You I believe, and to You I submit.
 My face prostrates to the One who created it, fashioned its form, and split its hearing and sight.
 Glory to Allah, the Best of Creators.”

-• Stretching the elbows away from the torso (armpits exposed).
+- Keep the elbows elevated and away from the ribs.

-• Keeping the stomach away from the thighs.
+- Keep the abdomen elevated and away from the thighs.

 …. قوله : (وَ) أَنْ ( يُجَافِيَ الرَّجُلُ بَطْنَهُ وَمِرْفَقَيْهِ عَنْ فَخِذَيْهِ وَجَنْبَيْهِ وَتَضُمُّ الْمَرْأَةُ ، وَالْخُنْثَى ) بَعْضَهُمَا إلَى بَعْضٍ